Curious about ThredUP? I tried it for you!

 - ThredUP processes your bag.
 My bag didn't get processed until September 1, over a month after they received it.
 This was surprising to me, but understanding considering how popular services like this are right now!

 - ThredUP will send you an email outlining what they took and what your payout is.
 For the items I sent in, they accepted one pair of pants, two dresses, and one Anthropologie jacket.
 Since all the tops I sent in were pretty worn, I knew it was a long shot that any of those would be accepted.
 I was, however, surprised with ThredUP not accepting one Banana Republic pencil skirt that was in great shape and one pair of nice pants that had the tags on them!
 For the four items they accepted, they payout was only $9.95.
 They sold those items on their site for $67.96 total, meaning my payout was only 15% of that.
 On Poshmark, I would have kept 80% (Poshmark's payout for sales over $15 is 80%.
 For sales under $15, Poshmark charges a fee of $2.95 and you keep the rest).
 That means my payout for the same four items would have been over $50!

 - ThredUP sends your payout.
 It's available immediately for online credit but you can opt to get a Visa Pre-Paid gift card in the mail after 14 days, which is what I chose to do.
 I should receive it in the next few days, a little over two months from the time I sent my bag in until I receive payment.

-The verdict?
 I think ThredUP is a ONLY a good option for clothing you were going to take to Goodwill anyway.
 If any of your items are in particularly good shape, have tags, and are a great brand, I'd try Poshmark instead.
 It is certainly worth a little extra effort to get Poshmark's much higher payout.
 Stay tuned, because I'm sure I'll be cleaning out my closet again sometime soon!